omics-lab/VirusTaxo/README.md

 For taxonomic classification of viruses from metagenomic sequences, VirusTaxo builds database from diverse (e.g., 402 DNA and 280 RNA) genera of viruses.
 VirusTaxo has an average accuracy of 93% at genus level prediction across DNA and RNA viruses.

+### Method limitation and interpretation

+- VirusTaxo is trained on known virus sequences.
+Since VirusTaxo uses k-mer enrichment, non-virus sequences could be classified as virus due to random k-mer match.

+- To use VirusTaxo, it is highly recommeded to filter our non-viral sequences using tools like blast or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder).

 ### Web application of VirusTaxo

 - Web-based application of VirusTaxo is available at [Omics Lab](https://omics-lab.com/virustaxo)